Nathan BALL

 A device for pulling an elongate member includes a powered

-the output of said rotational motor where the rotating drum has a
+to the output of said rotational motor where the rotating drum

-longitudinal axis and a circumference.
-The device further includes
+has a longitudinal axis and a circumference.
+The device further

-a guide mechanism for guiding the resilient elongate element onto,
+includes a guide mechanism for guiding the resilient elongate

-rotating drum, the rotating drum thereby continuously pulls the
+turns the rotating drum, the rotating drum thereby continuously

 FIELD OF INVENTION